It's Not Easy Being Green (Once Upon a Time)

+Title card

+Four fire geysers from The Wizard of Oz erupt in the Enchanted Forest.

 Plot

-Opening Sequence

-The four fire geysers from The Wizard of Oz shoots up at the series' title.

 In the Characters' Past

 While travelling down a road, a woodcutter and his wife notices a tornado coming.
 After it disappears, the two see a basket on the ground, discovering a baby girl inside.
 As they pick it up, a tree branch is about to fall on them but the baby makes it move out of the way, saving the couple.
 The woodcutter believes there is something that is not right about the baby, but his wife believes that she might be special and wants to keep the child, as they head for a place that is revealed to be the Emerald City of Oz.
 They keep the child, naming her Zelena.

 Fast forward to the years before the first curse, as Zelena shaves her father perfectly until she gives him a bloody nick, leading him to reveal to her that she is not his daughter and is nothing but a "witch."
 Zelena, who then lashes out at him for being a drunk, decides to go to the Wizard to find out the truth about her past, where upon her entry into the chamber she finds a curtain that covers a shadowy Wizard.
 He then asks her to look into a visionary portal and she discovers her mother Cora abandoning Zelena because she couldn't give her the one thing she wanted: royalty.
-But as she continues to watch, the Wizard tells her that Cora would later groom her younger sister Regina for royalty and would be later trained in sorcery by Rumplestlitskin.
+But as she continues to watch, the Wizard tells her that Cora would later groom her younger sister Regina for royalty and would be later trained in sorcery by Rumplestiltskin.
 Zelena is then given a pair of silver slippers by the Wizard.
 When she clicks her heels three times they will bring her wherever she wants to go, but in return he wants something of Rumplestiltskin's, and then cautions Zelena that her actions will make her green with envy.
 She then uses it to take her to the Enchanted Forest and Rumplestiltskin.